sheophe/octopusmq-cpp/README.md

 Building
 --------

-CMake and Boost library is required to build this project
+CMake and Boost library are required to build this project.

 On Debian GNU/Linux:
 ```